jdennis9/jimbo2d/README.md

  - Rendering with auto-batching
  - Many shape drawing functions + custom shape rendering
  - Draw lists for grouping draw commands
- - Font rendering
+ - Font rendering (SDF & bitmap)
  - Loading/creating textures
+ - Custom shaders

 Uses GLFW and OpenGL 3 for now, but more platforms and rendering backends will be supported.

 Working on:
  - Audio support
- - Custom shaders
+ - Custom uniform data for shaders